decemi/decemi/README.md

 - 👀 I’m interested in preparing a programm for testing my created material virtually.
 - 🌱 I’m currently learning 3D- prints
 - 💞️ I’m looking to collaborate on programms for School Maths
-- 📫 How to reach me viola@einheitengold.de
+- 📫 How to reach me viola@einhorngold.de
 - 😄 Pronouns: Maths ist multifunktional
 - ⚡ Fun fact:  A bit being crazy is useful